-Private Hussey and his comrades-in-arms of the First Five Hundred - also to be known to history as the Blue Puttees - were now to sit on board ship for the best part of a day as it was not to be until the morrow that Florizel would sail to the south coast of the Island and to its rendezvous with the convoy carrying the Canadian Division to the United Kingdom.
+Private Tuff and his comrades-in-arms of the First Five Hundred - also to be known to history as the Blue Puttees - were now to sit on board ship for the best part of a day as it was not to be until the morrow that Florizel would sail to the south coast of the Island and to its rendezvous with the convoy carrying the Canadian Division across the Atlantic.

-(Preceding page: The image of Florizel at anchor in the harbour at St. John's is by courtesy of Admiralty House Museum.)
+(Right above: The image of Florizel at anchor in the harbour at St. John's is by courtesy of Admiralty House Museum.)

-(Right below: Fort George, constructed in the latter half of the eighteenth century, still serves the British Army to this day. - photograph from 2011)
+(Right: Fort George, constructed in the latter half of the eighteenth century, still serves the British Army to this day. - photograph from 2011)